check_setup

 .- testing

 Logical.
-Only use to remove random components like timing from the object output when comparing output with testthat.
+Only used to remove random components, like timing, from the output when comparing with testthat.
 Defaults to

 FALSE